Ashan-FCC/hq-php/README.md

 3. Fill the database with some records needed for the application. <br>
 <code> php artisan db:seed </code>

-Create a php server with the public folder of the application as the document root.
+Create a php server with the public folder of the application as the document root. <br>
 <code> php -S localhost:8080 -t public </code>

 Open a browser and go to localhost:8080 and the payment form will be available.